 Result 3 indicates that, in payoff matrix 1, medium and high types try to separate themselves from the low types, while low types prefer to stay in the "low" market, although type 1s also desire to enter the "high" market.
-This finding is largely consistent with the prediction in Hypothesis 3.
+This finding is largely consistent with the prediction in Hypothesis 2, i.e., the segregation equilibrium is selected.

 In payoff matrix 2, theory predicts that there is no pure strategy segregation equilibrium.
 However, we observe that medium and high types try to segregate themselves from low types.
 The results for low types are mixed.
 That is, while low types generally prefer to stay in the "low" market, type 2s try to enter the market which contains higher types in the previous periods.
 One can interpret this result as type 2s chasing the high types.
-Therefore, by Result 3, we partially accept Hypothesis 4.
+Therefore, by Result 3, we partially accept Hypothesis 5.
 A straightforward implication of theory is that the same type should always be in the same market.
-In the experiment, due to the odd problem,8 limited computation capacity and other reasons, we observe many different segregation patterns.
+In the experiment, due to the odd problem, limited computation capacity and other reasons, we observe many different segregation patterns.
 To quantify these segregation patterns, we define a segmentation index.
-This segmentation index is the difference of the mean of types of all participants between market A and B.9 The sign of the index indicates which market the high types are in, while the dynamic movement of the index indicates the stability of the segmentation.
-For example, when market A has two type 1s and two type 3s, while market B contains the rest of the four types, the segmentation index of -2.25,10 which indicates that the high types are concentrated in market B. Note that the segmentation index is in the range of [-3.5, 3.5].
-The equilibrium segregation for payoff matrix 1, (1-2)(3-6), produces segmentation indexes of ± 3 .
-If all types stay in the same market, the corresponding segmentation indexes are defined to be ± 3.5 .11
+This segmentation index is the difference of the mean of types of all participants between market A and B. The sign of the index indicates which market the high types are in, while the dynamic movement of the index indicates the stability of the segmentation.
+For example, when market A has two type 1s and two type 3s, while market B contains the rest of the four types, the segmentation index of -2.25, which indicates that the high types are concentrated in market B. Note that the segmentation index is in the range of [-3.5, 3.5].
+The segregation equilibrium for payoff matrix 1, (1-2)(3-6), produces segmentation indexes of $\pm 3.5$ .